Breast Health Navigator

 At Cartersville Medical Center, we offer the most advanced imaging technology so we can quickly and accurately diagnose breast cancer and other common conditions.
 Our care team is committed to keeping every part of you healthy.
 We strive to provide compassionate care in a comfortable environment.
 Our private imaging suites are designed for maximum relaxation and privacy.

-As a Breast Imaging Center of Excellence, Cartersville Medical Center features two mammography suites, an ultrasound suite, stereotactic breast procedure and a bone densitometry suite.
+As a Breast Imaging Center, Cartersville Medical Center features two mammography suites, an ultrasound suite, stereotactic breast procedure and a bone densitometry suite.
 The Outpatient Imaging team includes an on-site radiologist, skilled technologists and a friendly staff to accommodate patients' imaging needs and schedules.

 Mammography & Digital Mammography